kevdsteele/constructor-word-guess/readme.md

 # Constructor Superhero Word Guess CLI Game

+## This is an application that demonstrates how to use Javascript Construtcors by creating a word guessing game.

-## Fully developed by Kevin Steele for GWU Full Stack Web Development BootCamp
+### Fully developed by Kevin Steele for GWU Full Stack Web Development BootCamp

 **Github repo**: https://github.com/kevdsteele/constructor-word-guess